 With high-level operational requirements understood, you're in a stronger position to assess feasibility.
 Are your current operational assets - team structures, call centres, systems, buildings, procedures - sufficiently scalable or flexible?
 Do they offer the necessary speed of response?
 Is the quality of customer or operational data consistently good enough?

 Bridging the gap between what you have and what you need may require building from scratch, upgrading existing operations or a combination of both.”

 Upgrading or exploiting existing assets will probably minimise your capital expenditure and allow you to take advantage of existing skills.
 But remember, the design of the current set-up may not be appropriate and your demanding deadlines may have a negative impact on business as usual.

 You now have a grounded sense of scale of effort involved and a sense of which aspects of your vision will be most complex to deliver.

 Before finalising your investment case, look at the option of a reduced version or pilot of your vision.
 This could be brought to market quickly, allowing you to test the validity of your ideas without incurring too much effort and risk at the outset.

 Be actively involved with your project as it progresses through the development lifecycle.
 Take time to engage your project team with your vision so that the decisions they make are informed by a common understanding of where you want to take the business.

 Be prepared to be patient.
-A program is doing well if, in its first delivery, it gets 75% towards realizing the vision.
+A programme is doing well if, in its first delivery, it gets 75% towards realising the vision.
 To ensure ultimate success, make sure your influence continues to be felt as learnings from early live operations are identified and measures are taken to truly unlock the benefits you envisioned.